rosera/web-cors-proxy/README.md

 ## Overview

-A quick hack to resolve the header issue with Dart Functions Framework General idea, add a proxy to capture the response from the backend Dart service, add a header and then forward the response.
+A quick hack to resolve the header issue with Dart Functions Framework.
+General idea, add a proxy to capture the response from the backend Dart service, add a header and then forward the response.
 The proxy is built using NodeJS using the `cors` library.
 The application will fetch against an ENDPOINT and add a header using the cors library.
-Doing the above should enable any application outside of the domain to access information.
+Doing the above should enable any application outside of the `ORIGIN` to access information.

 ## Build Process